tamerthamoqa/CheXpert-multilabel-classification-tensorflow/README.md

                             The required model architecture for training:
                             ('densenet201','inceptionresnetv2', 'resnet152'),
                             (default: 'densenet201')
-      --weighted_classes WEIGHTED_CLASSES
-                            If set to True, train model with sample weighting; the sample weights per class would be calculated from the training set by the Data Generator (default: True) --train_multi_gpu TRAIN_MULTI_GPU
+      --train_multi_gpu TRAIN_MULTI_GPU
                             If set to True, train model with multiple GPUs.
                             (default: False)